vezzolter/DSA/DataStructures/Array/Array.md

 ## Evaluating Characteristics
-- **Time Complexity** — refers to the speed of operations (e.g. insertion, deletion, etc) at different edge cases (e.g. at the end, in an empty container, etc).
+- **Time Complexities** — refers to the speed of operations (e.g. insertion, deletion, etc) at different edge cases (e.g. at the end, in an empty container, etc).
-- **Space Complexity** — refers to how much memory the container requires, both in terms of the data stored and any additional overhead (e.g. pointers, resizing buffers, etc).
+- **Space Expenses** — refers to how much memory the container requires, both in terms of the data stored and any additional overhead (e.g. pointers, resizing buffers, etc).
 - **Special Metrics** — refers to features that define the container's uniqueness in comparison to others (e.g. balancing for trees, specific element order for queues, etc).

 ## Comparing Containers
+For detailed evaluations of specific container characteristics, please refer to the corresponding container directories.
+Here, I will provide a comparison table that serves as a quick reference for the time complexities of core-defining operations, allowing for easy look-up and comparison across containers for this data structure.
 <p align="center"><img src="./Images/ContainerComparison.png"/></p>